WebDevStudios/CLI-Cheat-Sheet/moderate-advanced-commands.php.md

 Moderate/Advanced Commands
 ====

-Welcome to the command line it is a wonderfull place!
+The somewhat scary crevices of the command line.

 Debugging
 ----